Ruhul127/Ruhul127/README.md

 ### About Me
 <p>
   Hi!
 I'm Ruhul Amin, a computer science graduate who is passionate about building software that solves real-world problems.
-My interest lies in web development, full-stack technologies, and constantly learning new languages and frameworks.
+My interest lies in software development, full-stack technologies, and constantly learning new languages and frameworks.
 I'm excited to begin my professional journey as a software developer and contribute to meaningful projects.
 You can reach me on <a href="https://www.linkedin.com/in/ruhul-amin-987211213" target="_blank">LinkedIn</a>.
 </p>

 ---